 If you would like to submit your proposal by email, please check with the appropriate editor before doing so, as different editors have different submission requirements and review schedules.
 The guidelines below offer general suggestions for the preparation of publication proposals, but you should check with the editor by sending an inquiry first.
-The inquiry, which may be sent by post or email, should simply describe the project, the author, and the reasons for writing the book--in a few paragraphs.
+The inquiry, which may be sent by post or email, should simply describe the project, the author, and the reasons for writing the book- in a few paragraphs.
 Do not send actual manuscripts, sample chapters, or attachments with images to editors unless you are specifically invited to do so.
-A list of editors and the subject areas they are affiliated with may be found under the heading of "Acquisitions" on our staff page.

 In preparing your proposal, bear in mind that The MIT Press needs to know as much as possible about your book, including its scope, its intended audience, and how we can promote the book to that audience.
 We also need to be convinced that you can present what you have to say in a way that will be useful, interesting and important to your readers.